Kurt Werner Meyer

 Palomar Savings Advertisement, 1970 Phone Directory

-Mr. Meyer was a Swiss-born American architect who worked primarily in the Los Angeles area and is recognized for his buildings for numerous financial institutions as well as education and civic buildings across the southwest.
+Kurt Meyer, a Swiss-born American architect who worked primarily in the Los Angeles area, is recognized for numerous financial institutions' buildings as well as education and civic projects across the southwest.

-In 1967 Bart Lytton, through Lytton Savings, purchased Irving Gill’s Dodge House in West Hollywood.
-Lytton hired Meyer design a multi-family condominium project on the grounds of the Dodge house to preserve the mansion.
-In 1970, Lytton lost control of his Savings & Loan, and the Dodge House was sold and demolished.
-On learning of the demolition, Meyer, who had fought for seven years to save the house, said, "This is like slashing a Rembrandt with a razor.”
-In 1978, 8 years after the Dodge House demolition Meyer helped form the Los Angeles Conservancy.
+In 1967, Bart Lytton, through Lytton Savings, purchased Irving Gill’s Dodge House in West Hollywood.
+Lytton hired Meyer to design a multi-family condominium project on the grounds of the Dodge house and preserve the mansion.
+In 1970, Lytton lost control of his Savings & Loan and the Dodge House was sold and demolished.
+On learning of the demolition, Meyer (who had fought for seven years to save the house) said, "This is like slashing a Rembrandt with a razor.”
+In 1978, eight years after the Dodge House demolition Meyer helped form the Los Angeles Conservancy.

-In 1988 Meyer joined with Clifton Allen and the name of Kurt Meyer and Associates changed to Meyer & Allen Associates.
-In 1992 Meyer retired from architecture and sold the firm to Allen.[7]
+Meyer joined with Clifton Allen and the name of Kurt Meyer and Associates changed to Meyer & Allen Associates in 1988.
+In 1992 Meyer retired from architecture and sold the firm to Allen.

 Partial List of Projects